jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 For the purposes of this guide, Hugo running on any port other than port 1313 is not desired because our Nginx server configuration is set to `proxy_pass http://127.0.0.1:1313;`.
 {{< /note >}}

-It is now necessary to shutdown the server running on port 1313.
-Shutting down the process on port 1313 can be done with:
+It is now necessary to shutdown the old server instance running on port 1313.
+Shutting down the process on port 1313 can be done with the following command:

     sudo kill $(sudo lsof -t -i:1313)